 PMVs play a vital role in the provision of primary health services in Nigeria.
 They are licensed to sell prepackaged patent medicines and their shops “supply a large portion of the drugs used by the public in African countries to treat their illnesses.”
 But little has been known about the knowledge and practices of PMVs with regard to dispensing abortion pills—or what the experiences and outcomes are for the people obtaining those medications.

 A recent evaluation by Ipas sheds new light on the issue.
 It concludes that, with ongoing training and support, PMVs can dispense the drugs in appropriate doses and be an important source of safe abortion care.
-Significantly, the study also lends support to the growing abortion self-care movement, where people seeking abortion obtain pills on their own, without a prescription from a doctor, and then self-manage their abortions, often without the support of a health provider.
+Significantly, the study also lends support to the growing self-managed abortion movement, where people seeking abortion obtain pills on their own, without a prescription from a doctor, and then self-manage their abortions, often without the support of a health provider.

 The evaluation followed an intervention in 2015-2018 to train, mentor and support PMVs to accurately dispense abortion medications (misoprostol-alone regimens for abortion and postabortion care) as part of a harm reduction approach to stem the number of unsafe abortions in Nigeria, which has one of the highest maternal death rates in the world.
 It explored the knowledge and practices of the PMVS post-intervention and the experiences of women who obtained either abortion or post-abortion care from a participating PMV.